open-contracting/kingfisher-process/.github/ISSUE_TEMPLATE/reuse-issue.md

 ---
-name: Reuse issue
+name: Re-use issue
-about: Describe a user's reuse and any challenges
+about: Describe a user's re-use and any challenges
 title: ''
 labels: ''
 assignees: ''